KristinEliseLee/user-list-hobbies-edit/README.md

 This App uses Create-React-App, React-Redux, Redux, Redux-Forms, PropTypes, and Lodash.

-Using Redux-forms I have submit validations and form reset after submission.
+Using Redux-forms for adding or removing hobbies, there's form submission validation for name and number.

 ### to run -
 after cloning/forking/downloading